CALORIES IN SUSHI: THE FACTS

-However, there are a variety of ways that some of our sushi favorites can pack a whole lot of extra calories that we might not be aware of.
+However, there are a variety of ways that some of the most popular sushi rolls and other types of sushi can pack a whole lot of extra calories that we might not be aware of.

-With a little pre-planning, however, your visit to the sushi restaurant can be healthy and low in calories.
-Let’s have a look at some of the best and worst choices at your favorite sushi spot, and what high calorie culprits to watch out for!
+With a little pre-planning, however, you can make the healthiest choice with lower-calorie options.
+Let’s have a look at some of the most healthy options and worst choices at your favorite sushi spot, and what high calorie culprits to watch out for!